What chance of success should I expect?

 Here we mean of course that there needs to be sufficient healthy vas remaining after the vasectomy for the reversal surgeon to able to re-join at least one vas.
 (We are frequently asked whether long gaps can be bridged by artificial tubing.
 Sadly the answer is no. The vas is a living muscular tube that acts as a pump so artificial implants do not work well).

 We are always very happy to see prospective patients for consultation and advice before deciding to go ahead with making a reversal appointment.
 We can learn a lot from gentle external examination.
 The vas is a very distinct, quite firm to the touch so we almost always make a good assessment of your suitability for reversal and even the likely outcome!
 A vasectomy that has been done towards the middle of the scrotal part and has a short gap between ends (1-2cm) is best.
 If we also find a granuloma (that is reaction of the tissue to the leaked sperm at the site of vasectomy) then success is almost certain.
-Very rarely we find that the vas has been so badly destroyed on both sides that attempting reversal is not worthwhile thus saving you the trouble and expense of a wasted procedure and advise on alternative steps.
-Fortunately, such bad news is a very rare occurrence.
+Very rarely we find that the vas has been so badly destroyed on both sides that attempting reversal by vaso-vasostomy is not worthwhile.
+But good news is , we can do Vaso-epididymostomy atleast on one side and preferably on both at the same sitting or another sitting as per the time taken during the procedure.
+This gives some chance of success if not as good as vaso-epididymostomy.

 There is decline in the testicular function with age and also due to passing years after vasectomy.
 Other factors that can affect the testicular fiunction include infection (orchitis), cancer and treatments for cancer such as radiotherapy and chemo therapy, regular exposure to very hot conditions at work, intake of any toxins, smoking and intake of external hormone such as testosterone or anabolic steroides.